 In 2014 the Family Mediation Council (FMC) approved a new framework for professional standards and regulation, and set up a register of family mediators that can be searched by the public.
 The new framework was introduced progressively over 2015.
 For more detailed information about the framework, see the Standards Manual.
-Recent updates have been made to the portfolio requirements – and to standards for Child-Inclusive Mediation.
+Since the standards were introduced in 2014, there have been three updates: to the number and type of cases commentaries to be submitted, to the requirement to be observed by your own PPC and the stage cases must reach to be submitted as part of a portfolio, and to standards for Child-Inclusive Mediation.

 Information on applying for accreditation under the FMC scheme leading to FMCA status